johnmidgley/opencola-alpha/README.md

 Feel free to add issues you come across to [issues](https://github.com/johnmidgley/opencola-alpha/issues) for this repo (preferred) or email dev@opencola.io.
 If you have questions, please use the [discussions](https://github.com/johnmidgley/opencola-alpha/discussions) area, so that others can benefit from the answers.

 You're also welcome to share this alpha with friends, but we are limited on the amount of support we can provide, so we will prioritize those on the alpha list.

+# New in version 1.3.2

+Fixed issues with display of attachments

 # New in version 1.3.1